-In the United States, the state of Oregon uses data integration to more fully understand and compare the impact of its programs and services on children’s lives.
-The Oregon Child Integrated Dataset securely combines and analyzes data from five state agencies—the Department of Education, Early Learning Division, Department of Human Services, Oregon Health Authority, and Oregon Youth Authority—to identify opportunities to better support positive outcomes for children.19
+In the United States, the state of Oregon uses data integration to more fully understand and compare the impact of its programmes and services on children’s lives.
+The Oregon Child Integrated Dataset securely combines and analyses data from five state agencies—the Department of Education, Early Learning Division, Department of Human Services, Oregon Health Authority and Oregon Youth Authority—to identify opportunities to better support positive outcomes for children.19

 Wales has a national outcomes framework that describes how it will measure improvements in care and support services.
 This framework considers personal outcomes, improving well-being by understanding what matters to people and what they want to achieve.20 For example, a person might want to find stable employment, regain their independence at home after a hospital stay, or reconnect with estranged parents.

 By acknowledging people’s goals and aspirations and giving them some control over their care, providers can help them find the best path forward.
 Scotland’s Self-Directed Support programme, for example, gives beneficiaries a budget to plan their own services as equal partners with social care staff.21